1CloudHub/DevCraft-in-a-Box/README.md

 ## Overview

-**Connect Xperience** is a Generative AI-based RAG (Retrieval-Augmented Generation) application developed using Amazon Bedrock.
-It allows users to upload documents and interact with them through a chatbot interface.
+**Connect Xperience** is a multilingual Conversational AI platform designed for both internal teams and customer-facing agents.
+Powered by Generative AI and built on Amazon Bedrock, it enables seamless knowledge access by allowing users to query and explore information through natural, context-rich dialogue—driving faster resolutions, improved accuracy, and enhanced customer experiences.

 > **Disclaimer**: This CDK setup is strictly designed and tested for the `us-west-2` region (Oregon).
 Please ensure that all resources are deployed only within this region to avoid compatibility issues.